stanley-gu/standardsCh/chapter.md

 guarantees that the simulation experiment represents the intention of the original authors.
-Following MIASE guidelines will thus improve the quality of scientific reporting, and will also allow more collaborative and distributed efforts in computational modeling and simulation of biological processes .
+Following MIASE guidelines will thus improve the quality of scientific reporting, and will also allow more collaborative and distributed efforts in computational modeling and simulation of biological processes.

 ## Ontologies